 - How Life Insurance Works | HowStuffWorks

 If you’re interested in a career providing insurance or helping others navigate its complexities, check out The 30 Best Online Bachelor’s in Healthcare Administration Degree Programs.

 10. Local Government

 How many people can you name in your local government?
 Who represents you on the town council or school board or in the House of Representatives?
 How have they voted on the issues that matter to you?

 Sure, you know who’s running for president?
 But what about those who make decisions that effect your everyday life?
 The old phrase “change begins at home” rings true.

 We learn all about the three branches of government, checks and balances, the Electoral College, and George Washington in social studies.
 But how well do we understand our local government?
-Take some basic civics courses in college and learn all about the process of applying for a zoning permit, seek the placement of a new “Stop” sign, or participate in local city council meetings?
-Perhaps students would be inclined to take a more active role in local government if given a more intimate understanding of the functions of local government so that you can take an active part in shaping your community.
+Take some basic civics courses in college and learn all about the process of applying for a zoning permit, seeking the placement of a new “Stop” sign, or participating in local city council meetings.
+Gain an intimate understanding of the functions of local government so that you can take an active part in shaping your community.

 Suggested Local Government Guidance:

 - Local & State Governments Lesson Plans & Lesson Ideas | BrainPOP Educators